Mitsichury/dkAndro/FirstWebServiceGetInformation/README.txt

 Problem with XML <pubDate> need to rewrite XML parse FIX Add to book button OK

-PROBLEMS
+Alpha 4.0
+PARSER fix
+Number phone + link clickable OK
-Detect Number phone and make a link -> Problems os intent flags LINK TO PAGE WITH XML PULL PARSER DOESN'T WORK
+Detect Number phone and make a link Fix

-Need To implement
-Instant search
-display price or at least a link button

 Beta 1.0 (Incoming : when all functionnalities are implemented)